Five Reasons Your Spring Vacation Belongs in North Lake Tahoe

 North Lake Tahoe is full of Instagram-friendly spots to make your social media the envy of all of your friends.
 Photo caption: NLTRA

 Today, your vacation pictures are almost as important as the trip itself.
 After all, we want our friends to know how much fun we’re having on our North Lake Tahoe vacation.
 This side of the Lake is full of Instagram-friendly locations perfect for social media, and sure to make your friends a touch of envy-green.

 Check out our list of the most Instagrammable spots in North Lake Tahoe.
 Whether you’re posing next to a rock shaped like a monkey atop the Tunnel Creek Trail, or grabbing the Instagram story of a lifetime as you ascend up Squaw mountain on the aerial tram, these are some shots that you have to get on your trip.
-Other scenic shots perfect for the ‘gram include the East Shore Trail, the pier at West Shore Cafe, or feeding little birds at Chickadee Ridge.
+Other scenic shots perfect for the ‘gram include the East Shore Trail, and the pier at West Shore Cafe.

 So go on, make your homebody friends jealous with the incredible shots you’re getting in North Lake Tahoe.
 Just make sure that you tag your photos with #TahoeNorth so we can share them to our page (let’s up the jealousy-notch a bit, shall we?)!

 Have we convinced you to pick North Lake Tahoe as your spring break destination?
 Check out our lodging page to find the perfect resort, inn, or hotel, or check out our deals page for exclusive offers.
 See you in spring!